 - Regulation, Sustainability, and Compliance

-For students planning to take the New York Bar Examination, the Illinois LLM is fully compliant with the requirements of the New York Board of Bar Examiners.
+For students planning to take the New York Bar Examination, the Illinois LLM is compliant with the requirements of the New York Board of Bar Examiners.
 Although a bachelor’s degree in law is not required for admission to the Illinois LLM program, applicants without a bachelor’s in law should be aware that they may not qualify to take a bar examination in the United States, even after completing the Illinois LLM.

-Third Semester Option
+Two or Three Semester Option

 Students may choose to complete the LLM degree in two or three semesters.
 Some students may apply to complete the LLM degree in three semesters to engage in a more intensive program of study, greater internship opportunities, and additional time to study for the bar exam.